-As a result of supply chain disruptions and the rise of inflation, we have experienced increasing costs and supply shortages that have continued in to 2022.
+As a result of supply chain disruptions and the rise of inflation, we have experienced increasing costs and supply shortages that have continued into 2022.
+For example, we recently experienced longer lead times and capacity constraints in connection with the raw resources required to manufacture our printing material and we are also facing increased prices in connection with the procurement of the electronic components and custom metal fabricated parts for our printers, including our FX20 printer.
 We acquire certain of our materials, which are critical to the ongoing operation and future growth of our business, from several third parties.
 Generally, our third-party contract manufacturers contract directly with component suppliers with our guidance.
 We rely on our contract manufacturers to manage their supply chains.
 If one of our contract manufacturers has supply chain disruptions, or our relationship with our contract manufacturer terminates, we could experience delays.
 We also source some materials directly from suppliers.
 While most manufacturing equipment and materials for our products are available from multiple suppliers, certain of those items are only available from limited sources.
 Should any of these suppliers become unavailable or inadequate, or impose terms unacceptable to us, such as increased pricing terms, we could be required to spend a significant amount of time and expense to develop alternate sources of supply, and we may not be successful in doing so on terms acceptable to us, or at all.
 As a result, the loss of a limited source supplier could adversely affect our brand and relationship with our customers as well as our results of operations and financial condition.